-If we do not focus on the anonymity of one individual subject, but on the anonymity provided by a system to all of its users together, called global anonymity, we can state: All other things being equal, global anonymity is the stronger, the larger the respective anonymity set is and the more
+If we do not focus on the anonymity of one individual subject, called individual anonymity, but on the anonymity provided by a system to all of its users together, called global anonymity, we can state: All other things being equal, global anonymity is the stronger, the larger the respective anonymity set is and the more evenly distributed the sending or receiving, respectively, of the subjects within that set is.
+For a fixed anonymity set, global anonymity is maximal iff all subjects within the anonymity set are equally likely.
+Since subjects may behave quite distinct from each other (and trying to persuade them to behave more equally may both fail and be not compatible with basic human rights), achieving maximal anonymity or even something close to it